scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

   which is the proposed version `2.4.2`.
 We can then update the build with this new version.

 - For `scalafix-rules`, there is no available version for Scala 3, but the library doesn't contain macro and therefore the 2.13 version can be used as it is in scala 3.
-The syntax needs still to be updated from `ch.epfl.scala" `**%%**` "scalafix-rules" % "0.9.26" % "test"` to `ch.epfl.scala" `**% **`"scalafix-rules_2.13" % "0.9.26" % "test"` where we explicitly specify the Scala version.
+The syntax still needs to be updated from `ch.epfl.scala" `**%%**` "scalafix-rules" % "0.9.26" % "test"` to `ch.epfl.scala" `**% **`"scalafix-rules_2.13" % "0.9.26" % "test"` where we explicitly specify the Scala version.

-There are other syntaxes to express that we want to use the `2.13` version for `3.0.x` code, but keep using the `2.13` for `2.1`3 and `2.12` for `2.12`.
+There are other syntaxes to express that we want to use the `2.13` version for `3.0.x` code, but keep using the `2.13` for `2.13` and `2.12` for `2.12`.

 if the sbt's version is higher than 1.5:
 ```scala